pachyderm/pachyderm/examples/deferred_processing/README.md

 18. Before you put any files in a repo, you need to finish the transaction.
-    That will group all the commits and branches together, triggering when the last commit in the transaction is finished.
+    When you run `pachctl finish transaction`, Pachyderm groups all the commits and branches together, triggering when the last commit in the transaction is finished.

     ```sh